Open Educational Resources (OER)

 The funding amounts available range from £150 to £5000, payable to your department.
 If you have an idea for a project in the area of OER that doesn’t fit into one of the categories above, talk to us about how the Library might support you.
 Successful applicants include:

-- Alex Best from the School of Mathematics and Statistics for his proposal for a Mathematical Biology textbook.
+- Alex Best from the School of Mathematics and Statistics who has published his textbook 'Introducing Mathematical Biology' on the Sheffield Pressbooks Network

 If you would like to discuss open educational resources further or find out more about these initiatives, please contact us at firstname.lastname@example.org.